Guilouf/Stage_IRISA/README.md

 a vitamin?
 - Question3: Which bacteria can cooperate to produce all the vitamins?

-- Argument Q1_2: Running the script with this argument will produce a result table for both the question 1 and 2 in the folder ASP/Output.
+- Argument `Q1_2`: Running the script with this argument will produce a result table for both the question 1 and 2 in the folder `ASP/Output`.
 Because the script can run question2 only for one vitamin, a prompt will appear asking which vitamin to select.
 An error in typing will lead of an absence of solutions for the question 2.

-- Argument Q3: The script will run the question3
+- Argument `Q3`: The script will run the question3

 > !!
-Typing the arguments Q1_2 and Q3 will not raise errors but leads to false results !!
+Typing the arguments `Q1_2` and `Q3` will not raise errors but leads to false results !!
  => Juste one question per run

 ##Other options
-- heatable argument: Enable the view of an heatmap style table, work with all questions
+- `heatable` argument: Enable the view of an heatmap style table, work with all questions
-- show_asp argument: Enable in the standard output the output of clasp
+- `show_asp` argument: Enable in the standard output the output of clasp

 #TODO
 - Title for the heatmap tables
 - Caption for the numbers in tables
+- Add EC_uni and other heavy stuff in google drive or other.
+- Setup to auto install modules

+#Cheat
+- `gringo file | clasp` to test ASP separately
+- var in CAPS, const in lowercase..